hgwood/fanfaron/README.md

 - feat: support for all fields of all objects defined in the Swagger 2.0 specification except for `Schema` and `Xml`

 > **Edit**: it was found later that the `$ref` field was missing from `Response`.
 This is fixed in 5.0.1.

+> **Edit**: it was found later that the `items` field from the spec's Schema object supports both a schema and an array
+> of schemas.
+Fanfaron 3.1.0 only supports the first case.

 ### 3.0.1